benmvp/react-workshop/src/end/README.md

 ## ❤️ Workshop Feedback

-Feedback is a gift. 🎁 Now that you're done with the workshop, I would greatly appreciate your overall feedback on the workshop to help make it even better for the next learners.
-[Share your workshop feedback](https://bit.ly/react-fun-ws-feedbck)
+Feedback is a gift. 🎁 Now that you're done with the workshop, I would greatly appreciate your overall feedback on the workshop to help make it even better for the next learners. **[Share your workshop feedback](https://bit.ly/react-fun-ws-feedbck)**.